 Since 2004, Dr. Spittal has served Olivet in several areas, using his knowledge and expertise to help grow University programs.
 From 2004 to 2006, he taught nontraditional students majoring in business.
 Then, he directed that program for one year before becoming the dean of the School of Graduate and Continuing Studies.
-Today, he is a member of the administrative team and leads all graduate and continuing education programs.
+Today, he is a member of the President's Cabinet and leads all graduate and continuing education programs.

 “The mission of Olivet Nazarene University has shaped my spiritual, professional, and personal life,” Dr. Spittal says.
 “It is an honor to serve at Olivet in ways that expands the influence of this mission in the lives of others.
 Each day, I get to work with an incredible team that dream of new ways to reach new audiences that can share in the faith impacting work of Olivet.”